 Flexibility in the Workplace

 One of the interesting ways that the aging workforce is changing the way we work is by bringing a measure of flexibility to the office.
 Companies are finding that employees in this age group require different work conditions.

 More Job Openings

 More importantly, retiring baby boomers are much more tech-literate than their parents and will be taking full advantage of social media and internet-connected devices like tablets, smartphones, and smart TVs.
 This means that technology will be more heavily marketed toward older consumers than in the past, and there could be opportunities for innovation with the influx of new/more frequent users of technology in the coming years.

 Later Retirement Age

 This is a double-edged sword if you’re seeking employment because the niche you want to fill may still be filled by someone who just can’t afford to retire.

 If you're a young person looking for employment, a good strategy to counter this problem would be to make sure you’re super specialized with unique skills and experience such as by learning a new coding language.
 This way, you don’t necessarily have to wait for that position to be vacated to get the same kind of employment.

 Wage Increase in Specialized Vacated Positions

-Because it can take a long time for new workers to acquire the skills needed, tech companies will put pressure on the US government to increase the number of new visas approved in a given year -- most notably, the H-1B visa.
+Because it can take a long time for new workers to acquire the skills needed, tech companies will put pressure on the government to increase the number of new visas approved in a given year—most notably, the H-1B visa.
 This means that the tech economy, faced with a shortage of American workers, will look to import the help they need to keep their products moving.